 The Academic Year Programs

-The Regular Program itself consists of three terms and runs from September to June 1; Regular Members are expected to be in residence at the School throughout the academic year.
+The Regular Program itself consists of three terms and runs from September to June 1.
 The program is rigorous both physically and academically.
 In the Fall Term (September-November), Regular Members are required to participate in the School’s four extensive trips, whose purpose is to offer an intensive introduction to the sites, monuments and topography of Greece.
 These trips run from 7 to 12 days each, and they take students by bus, boat, and foot, in all weathers, to sites and museums throughout Greece.
 The sequence and itineraries of the trips may vary from year to year, but they normally include Central Greece, Northern Greece, and the Peloponnesus, with special attention to Delphi, Olympia, and Corinth.
 Delivery of an on-site oral report is required for each trip.
 Download bulletin (PDF).

 Note: All new first year members are expected to take part in the orientation program at the opening of the School year.
 Free modern Greek lessons are offered and first-year Regular Members are strongly encouraged to enroll in them.